calebmwelsh/AnimeDatasetCompiler/readme.md

 After running the script, the following files will be created:

-- `anilist_anime_data_complete.csv`: Complete anime dataset in CSV format
+- `data/raw/anilist_anime_data_complete.csv`: Complete anime dataset in CSV format
-- `anilist_anime_data_complete.xlsx`: Complete anime dataset in Excel format
+- `data/raw/anilist_anime_data_complete.xlsx`: Complete anime dataset in Excel format
-- `anilist_anime_data_complete.pkl`: Complete anime dataset in Python pickle format
+- `data/raw/anilist_anime_data_complete.pkl`: Complete anime dataset in Python pickle format

 These files will also be uploaded to Kaggle as a dataset.

 ## Scheduling

-For automated data collection, you can now use Docker with your system's scheduler:
+For automated data collection, you can use Docker with your system's scheduler:

 - **Linux/Mac**: Use cron to schedule the Docker container to run weekly
 - **Windows**: Use Task Scheduler to run the Docker container weekly

-See the [Docker README](DOCKER_README.md) for detailed scheduling instructions.
+See the [Docker README](docker/docker-readme.md) for detailed scheduling instructions.

 ## License